Lactation in the LGBTQ+ community

 Another form of induced lactation is relactation, if the parent has lactated in the past after a previous birth.
 This can involve simply frequent and prolonged breast stimulation with a breast pump.

-The other situation where induced lactation has been used in the LGBTQ+ community is for transfeminine individuals.
+The other situation where induced lactation has been used in the LGBTQ+ community is for transfeminine individuals and non-binary people assigned male at birth.
 All humans have mammary tissue on the chest and oestrogen taken by transfeminine people increases the extent of mammary tissue in a way that is histologically and radiologically indistinguishable from cis female breast tissue.
 The maximum effect is seen after several years of oestrogen use.
 One case study reported the use of an induced lactation protocol for a trans woman who fed her child for six weeks after birth with no obvious difficulties, then introducing some infant formula at that point due to concerns over reaching a ceiling of milk supply.
 The growth pattern of the baby was not reported.

 At breast/chest supplementation